Course Enquiries - UK

 The main focus of the course is the promotion of normality, i.e. the framing of childbirth as a normal physiological process which the majority of women will undergo in their lifetime.
 The course also acknowledges that a number of women have more complex needs where technological help will be needed.

-You are expected to achieve the theoretical and practice standards stipulated by the Nursing and Midwifery Council (NMC) to enable you to perform the 'Activities of a Midwife' (NMC 2004) within the context of promoting normality, using preventative measures, detecting complications, accessing appropriate assistance and carrying out emergency measures in the absence of medical aid.
+You are expected to achieve the theoretical and practice standards stipulated by the Nursing and Midwifery Council (NMC) to enable you to perform the role and responsibilities of the Midwife within the context of promoting normality, using preventative measures, detecting complications, accessing appropriate assistance and carrying out emergency measures in the absence of medical aid.

 Many graduates take their first posts as qualified practitioners in the NHS Trusts and hospitals where they gained experience during their training.
 The degree enhances employability through its emphasis on a vocational approach to teaching, leading to a professional qualification and registration with the Nursing and Midwifery Council (NMC).

-The majority of roles are in the NHS, although there are opportunities at private hospitals, clinics and abroad.
+Most of the roles are in the NHS, although there are opportunities at private hospitals, clinics and abroad.
 Day-to-day the work can be varied, as midwives have a range of responsibilities.
-Providing advice to women and their families; diagnosing, monitoring and examining women during pregnancy and co-ordinating with other professionals and agencies are all typical activities.
-There are also opportunities to enter education such as; practice development midwife, midwifery lecturer or lecturer-practitioner, research and management.
+Providing advice to women and their families; diagnosing, monitoring and examining women during pregnancy and coordinating care with other professionals and agencies, are all typical activities.
+There are also opportunities to enter education in roles such as practice development midwife, midwifery lecturer or lecturer-practitioner, research and management.

 Recent graduates have become specialist midwives in teenage pregnancy, HIV, and smoking cessation counselling, whilst others have gone on to work in children's centres or become consultant midwives.

 Being able to keep a calm head under pressure is essential, as are excellent people skills and good physical and mental stamina.
 Due to the nature of the work, many midwives do shift work around the clock, including weekends and bank holidays.
-Salaries in the NHS start around £21,000 – with experienced midwives earning up to £34,500 and midwifery consultants earning up to £67,000 (National Careers Service).
+Salaries for newly qualified midwives are set at Band 5, which starts at £24, 907 – with band 6 midwives earning between £31, 365 to £37, 890.
+Midwives working at a senior level Band 7, can earn in the region of £38, 890 to £44, 503 with consultant midwives earning from £51, 168 to £73, 664.

 As a graduate from this course, you will be able to apply for further study at postgraduate level.
-LSBU runs a part-time MSc Midwifery and Excellence in Practice which is suitable for graduates with a minimum of one year professional practice experience.
-Find out more about this course through our online CPPD prospectus.
+Find out more about postgraduate study through our online CPPD prospectus.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes: